Macron: helping the capitalists, fighting the workers

-During Macron’s July 14 interview his contempt showed again when he presented his roadmap: an action plan for the capitalists, sacrifices and more attacks for the workers.
+Macron’s contempt was showing again during his July 14 interview when he presented his roadmap; an action plan for the capitalists, sacrifices and more attacks for the workers

 Using the threat that Putin might close the Nordstream 1 gas pipeline, with a risk of gas and electricity shortages this winter, Macron announced an energy sobriety plan that would affect “individuals and companies alike”.
 But it’s obvious that “sobriety” won’t be the same for everyone.

 As for individuals, their wallet will decide whether or not they are being “sober”.
-Energy sobriety is already violently forced on the working classes through gas, electricity and vehicle fuel prices.
+For the working classes, energy sobriety is already violently forced on them through gas, electricity and vehicle fuel prices.
 Millions of households already have to lower their heating in winter, reduce travel or use failing public transport.
 It’s not the effect of the government’s moralising but that of their low wages or pensions.

 Today's heatwaves and yesterday's lockdown have made it perfectly clear that, even if the temperature is the same for everyone, its effects vary according to class.
 Some have air-conditioned homes or a second home in a cooler place while others are in tiny appartements where they can barely breathe.

 In the 1970s there was "waste-busting" and in the 2020s there's "sobriety" but it’s a smokescreen to justify price increases and hide the fact that the major energy conglomerates are getting shamelessly richer.
 The reasons for gas and fuel prices skyrocketing are a lot deeper than the war in Ukraine.
 Having hidden the reality of global warming for decades, multinationals want to make the whole of society pay for the investments that they are now having to make for energy transition that they didn't make earlier.